partnercloudsupport/Unofficial_OfflineTV_MobileApp/README.md

 ## NEWS ( WIP )
-This page connects to the twitter and reddit api, downloads information (recent tweets and official reddit posts), and compliles all of the information into one readable source.
+This page connects to the Twitter and Reddit api, downloads information (recent tweets and official Reddit posts), and compliles all of the information into one readable source.

 ![alt text](https://github.com/Tamiyo/Unofficial_OfflineTV_MobileApp/blob/master/resources/news.png)

 ## YOUTUBE
-This page connects to the youtube api, downloads the 3 most recent videos from each user affiliated with OfflineTV, and presents the video with it's respective metadeta.
+This page connects to the Youtube api, downloads the 3 most recent videos from each user affiliated with OfflineTV, and presents the video with it's respective metadeta.